eileengarip/adverse-selection-sim/README.md

 ### The mistake that taught me most

 In this version, we can see that P&L rises without a limit as the spread increases.
 The curve has no maximum.
 However, there is a fundamental flaw with this model.
 It implies that quoting a spread of 100 on an asset worth 100, i.e buying at 50, selling at 150, is better than any sensible spread.
-This conclusion is what makes it obvious this model is broken.
+This conclusion is what makes it obvious that this model is broken.

 The model assumes that noise traders will continue to trade regardless of how much you exploit them (that they are price-insensitive), which in reality is not the case.
 For example, if you sell for an extortionate price, these traders would go elsewhere or not buy at all.

-To try and remedy this, I wanted my noise traders to sometimes look at my spread and decline.
+To try to remedy this, I wanted my noise traders to sometimes look at my spread and decline.
 This means that I wanted the probability of a trade with them to decrease as the spread increases.
 So right before the coin flip (sells/buys), I added the line `if random.random() < math.exp(-spread / k)`.
 I used `exp(-spread/k)` since it's a function that is one when the spread is 0 and decays smoothly as the spread widens, as well as ranging from 0 to 1.

 Here k sets how fussy the noise traders are; a lower k means that they are more price sensitive.
 E.g at `k=0.5` a spread of 0.5 keeps about 37% of the noise traders, whereas a spread of 1.0 keeps 14%.